TomaszWoloszyn983/mood-design-gift-shop/README.md

 os.environ.setdefault("SECRET_KEY", "this can be any random secret key") os.environ.setdefault("STRIPE_PUBLIC_KEY", "insert your own Stripe Public API key here") os.environ.setdefault("STRIPE_SECRET_KEY", "insert your own Stripe Secret API key here")

-# local environment only (do not include these in production/deployment!)
-os.environ.setdefault("DEBUG", "True")
 ```

 Once the project is cloned or forked, in order to run it locally, you'll need to follow these steps: